Semester Credit Hours and Grades

 The content, scope, and format of a remedial examination will be decided by the appropriate department or interdisciplinary unit.
 All examinations shall be equivalent to the course's original examinations in level of difficulty.
 The final recorded grade for any course in which a student has been given a remedial examination will be the grade earned on the remedial examination.

-- Any student who earns a failing grade in a repeated course will be recommended for dismissal from TCOM.
+- Any student who earns a failing grade in a repeated course may be recommended for dismissal or may be required to repeat the academic year.

 - A student who earns a failing grade in a clinical clerkship must appear before the Student Performance Committee.
 The Student Performance Committee will make a recommendation to the dean that may include remediation of the clerkship, repeat of an academic year, or dismissal.
 Any student who earns a failing grade in a repeated rotation may be recommended for dismissal from TCOM.